Welcome to Steve Bannon's world

 The immediate aim of Bannon and his allies is to force Republican senators to oust Senate Majority Leader Mitch McConnell, R-Ky.
 And they're recruiting primary challengers, which by itself can help bring in line some lawmakers who want to keep their jobs.
 The fear is evident in the decisions by Corker and Flake to not even compete.

 If the challengers win Senate seats, they'll be grateful to the Bannon wing — and loyal to Trump.
-If they lose to Democrats, there will still be fewer McConnell supporters in the Senate.
+If they lose to Democrats, there will be even fewer McConnell supporters in the Senate.

 In short, Bannon & Co. win just by playing.